apollographql/apollo/docs/source/platform/operation-safelisting.md

 In some cases, deployments may want to selectively enable the behavior of `forbidUnregisteredOperations` depending on environmental conditions (e.g. based on headers).

-To selectively enable operation safe-listing, the `forbidUnregisteredOperations` setting supports a [predicate function](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic) which receives the request context and can return `true` or `false` to indicate whether enforcement is enabled or disabled respectively.
+To selectively enable operation safelisting, the `forbidUnregisteredOperations` setting supports a [predicate function](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic) which receives the request context and can return `true` or `false` to indicate whether enforcement is enabled or disabled respectively.

 > In the example below, the `context` is the shared request context which can be modified per-request by plugins or using the [`context`](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#constructor-options-lt-ApolloServer-gt) function on the `ApolloServer` constructor.
 The `headers` are the HTTP headers of the request which are accessed in the same way as the [Fetch API `Headers` interface](https://developer.mozilla.org/en-US/docs/Web/API/Headers) (e.g. `get(...)`, `has(...)`, etc.).

-For example, to enforce the operation registry safe-listing while skipping enforcement for any request in which the `Let-me-pass` header was present with a value of `Pretty please?`, the following configuration could be used:
+For example, to enforce the operation registry safelisting while skipping enforcement for any request in which the `Let-me-pass` header was present with a value of `Pretty please?`, the following configuration could be used:

 ```js{12-27}
 const server = new ApolloServer({